Getty Images

 She said last week that economic sentiment is at its highest level since April 2023, while surveys of companies show solid expansion.

-Services are driving growth, even as manufacturing remains sluggish.
+Inside the EU, trade in services are driving economic growth, even more than goods consumption, as manufacturing remains “sluggish”.
 Schnabel said the euro-area economy is on course to grow above potential despite headwinds.
-“Weak net exports have been more than compensated by strong domestic demand,” she added.

-Overall, the outlook has brightened and downside risks have fallen.
+Overall, the outlook has brightened, and downside risks have fallen.

 Koen De Leus, chief economist at Belgian Bank BNP Paribas Fortis, told Brussels Signal today: Borrowing has become “easier for companies and households, and more loans are being taken.”